 - Comply with codes of ethics, professional standards and practices and legal obligations to avoid potential conflicts of interest and damaging individual or organizational reputations - Adapt to differences in organizational and industry protocols and practices to support organizational effectiveness and enhance work performance - Respect intellectual property rights, comply with copyright law, attribute sources as required to preclude plagiarism, and fact check to avoid liability for defamation - Comply with human and consumer rights legislation (e.g., Human Rights Code, R.S.O.
 1990, c.
 H.19, Consumer Protection Act, 2002, S.O.
 2002, c.
 30, Sched.
 A, etc.) to support organizational objectives and serve the public interest - Comply with statutory requirements related to accessibility of communications (e.g., Accessibility for Ontarians with Disabilities Act, 2005, S.O.
 2005, c.
 11), and statutes and regulations pertaining to the collection, use and dissemination of information (e.g., Personal Information Protection and Electronic Documents Act, S.C.
 2000, c.
 5, Personal Health Information Protection Act, 2004, S.O.
 2004, c.
 3, Sched.
 A, Privacy Act, R.S.C.
 1975, c.
 P-21, Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
-F.31, etc.) - Set an example of appropriate behaviour in the workplace to support others to avoid the consequences of unethical, unprofessional and illegal conduct - Explain how organizational behaviour theories may be used to influence organizational culture - Suggest appropriate responses to public relations ethical issues and dilemmas - Apply principles of corporate social responsibility and work in ways that minimize negative impacts and optimize social, environmental and economic benefits - Work within established practices, procedures and protocols for a variety of public relations functions (e.g., media relations, internal/corporate communications, government relations, community relations, investor/donor relations, special events, reputation/issues/crisis management, fundraising, sponsorship, etc.)
+F.31, etc.) - Set an example of appropriate behaviour in the workplace to support others to avoid the consequences of unethical, unprofessional and illegal conduct - Use organizational behaviour theories to promote an ethical and professional workplace culture - Assess appropriate responses to public relations ethical issues and dilemmas - Apply principles of corporate social responsibility and work in ways that minimize negative impacts and optimize social, environmental and economic benefits - Work within established practices, procedures and protocols for a variety of public relations functions (e.g., media relations, internal communications, government relations, special events, reputation/issues/crisis management, fundraising, sponsorship, social media and digital communications, etc.)

-keep current with emerging social and economic trends, and local, national and global issues to enhance public relations plans and activities, support organizational effectiveness and stakeholder\ relationships, and guide ongoing personal professional development.
+monitor emerging social and economic trends, and local, national and global issues to guide the planning and implementation of public relations strategies and tactics and support organizational effectiveness, stakeholder relationships and ongoing personal professional development.

-- Identify trends and issues that may impact or influence stakeholder\ - relationships, public relations activities or organizational effectiveness - Contribute to informed discussions and report on the impact of trends and issues on the public relations profession, activities, stakeholders\, or organizational effectiveness - Select and use appropriate monitoring tools to stay informed of relevant trends and issues impacting the public relations profession and an organization's reputation, effectiveness, stakeholder\ relationships and public relations activities - Suggest alternative approaches to address the impact of trends and issues on the planning and implementation of public relations communications and activities - Determine the reliability, authority, legality, relevance and currency of information and information sources - Track issues and trends to identify opportunities for ongoing personal professional development and career advancement and to support lifelong learning - Contribute ideas to support organizational effectiveness based on emerging trends and issues select and use current and emerging technologies to enhance the quality and delivery of public relations activities and support organizational effectiveness.
+- Assess the impact on or influence of trends and issues on stakeholder relationships, public relations activities or organizational effectiveness - Contribute to informed discussions and report on the impact of trends and issues on the public relations profession, activities, stakeholders, or organizational effectiveness - Select and use appropriate monitoring tools to stay informed of relevant trends and issues impacting the public relations profession and an organization's reputation, effectiveness, stakeholder relationships and public relations activities - Recommend strategies and tactics to address the impact of trends and issues on the planning and implementation of public relations activities - Determine the reliability, authority, legality, relevance and currency of information and information sources - Track issues and trends to identify opportunities for ongoing personal professional development and career advancement and to support lifelong learning - Contribute ideas to influence organizational effectiveness based on emerging trends and issues assess the selection and implications of current and emerging technologies on the quality and delivery of public relations activities and on organizational effectiveness.